We provide regular reporting and seek to assist stakeholders to assess our performance over time and against key benchmarks.

-For more information on our application of the GRI Reporting Standard please see the GRI Index in our Sustainability Appendix, part of Annual Reporting Suite.
+For more information on our application of the GRI Standards please see the ‘GRI’ tab in our Sustainability Index and Datasheet as part of our Annual Reporting Suite.

 We have sought independent limited assurance over our sustainability reporting since publishing our first sustainability report in 2002.
 Our current assurance partner is PwC.

 Our sustainability reporting is subject to independent limited assurance performed in accordance with the Australian Standard on Assurance Engagements 3000 Assurance Engagements Other Than Audits or Reviews of Historical Financial Information (Revised).